Eduard Ritter von Dostler: Air service

 Dostler first reported to Schutzstaffel 27 (Protection Squadron) 27, then being reassigned to Kampfstaffel 36 (Tactical Bomber Squadron 36) on 15 June 1916.
 Dostler scored his first confirmed aerial victory while flying a Roland C.II two-seater for Kampfstaffel 36.
 He downed a Sopwith Scout on 17 December 1916.

 He then transferred to Royal Prussian Jagdstaffel 13 (Fighter Squadron 13), a newly formed unit, taking command on 27 December 1916.
 On 22 January 1917, he scored Jagdstaffel 13s initial triumph.
-At that time, he was already an oberleutnant.
-On 20 February 1917, Dostler assumed command of Royal Bavarian Jagdstaffel 34 (Fighter Squadron 34) upon its official formation.
+At that time, he was already an Oberleutnant.
+On 20 February 1917, Dostler assumed command of Royal Bavarian Jagdstaffel 34 upon its official formation.
 He had it in action in three days, and scored its first victories on 24 March, shooting down a pair of Caudron G.IV bombers.
 By the time he left the squadron, he had become an ace, with eight confirmed victories, and one claim unconfirmed.

-Dostler transferred to Royal Prussian Jagdstaffel 6 (Fighter Squadron 6), assuming command in the wake of Fritz Otto Bernert's 9 June 1917 departure.
+Dostler transferred to Royal Prussian Jagdstaffel 6, assuming command in the wake of Fritz Otto Bernert's 9 June 1917 departure.
 Dostler scored a double victory on 16 June, with further wins on the 17th and 20th.
 Two days later, Jagdstaffel 6 was incorporated into Germany's first fighter wing, Jagdgeschwader I (Fighter Wing I).

 By 26 July, when Manfred von Richthofen took command of Jagdgeschwader I, Dostler's score was up to 18.
 The following day, Dostler was awarded the Royal House Order of Hohenzollern.
 The day after that, Dostler led a patrol from his squadron into a momentous attack upon a formation of Airco DH.4s from No. 57 Squadron RFC; he shot two of the six British victims that day as Jagdstaffel 6 wiped out the British patrol.
 His twentieth victory qualified him for the Pour le Mérite.
 He finished the month of July 1917 with 21 victories.

 On 6 August, he received Germany's highest award for valor, the Pour le Mérite, which is also nicknamed the Blue Max.
 Dostler's famous commanding officer, the Red Baron himself, Manfred von Richthofen took his personal Pour le Mérite from around his own neck and placed it around Dostler's throat for the wing's celebration of the award.

 Dostler shot down five enemy aircraft in August, extending his list of victims to 26.
 His final victory was scored on 18 August 1917.
 Three days later, Dostler attacked an obsolete British R.E.8 of No. 7 Squadron RFC and was hit with machine gun fire.
 Dostler's airplane caught fire and exploded in midair.
 The flaming wreckage fell near Frenzenburg, Belgium.

 Eduard Dostler was awarded the Military Order of Max Joseph after his death, backdated to 18 August 1917; its award both entitled him to a lifetime pension and granted him a non-hereditary knighthood As a visible sign of his honor, his name posthumously became Eduard Ritter von Dostler.